yanurag994/AWCC/README.md

 # AWCC for Dell G series

-Alienware Command Center for Dell G series with keybords USB 187c:0550 and USB 187c:0551
+Alienware Command Center for Dell G series with keybords USB 187c:0550 and USB 187c:0551 that auto detects if ur using intel or amd and with this you could set manual fan speeds too

 # Building  And  Installation